DTolm/VkFFT/README.md

 # VkFFT - Vulkan/CUDA/HIP/OpenCL Fast Fourier Transform library
 VkFFT is an efficient GPU-accelerated multidimensional Fast Fourier Transform library for Vulkan/CUDA/HIP/OpenCL projects.
 VkFFT aims to provide community with an open-source alternative to Nvidia's cuFFT library, while achieving better performance.
 VkFFT is written in C language and supports Vulkan, CUDA, HIP and OpenCL as backends.

-## Join my panel at Nvidia's GTC 2021 in Higher Education and Research category on April 13th, 2021: https://gtc21.event.nvidia.com/
+## Check out my panel at Nvidia's GTC 2021 in Higher Education and Research category: https://gtc21.event.nvidia.com/

 ## Python interface to VkFFT can be found here: https://github.com/vincefn/pyvkfft